Review by Solandia

 The strong Narrenschiff flavour and the lack of bright colour in this deck may not be to everyone's taste, but for readers with an interest in tarot history and a desire for an artistic deck with solid symbolism (that isn't uniquely personal to the creator), this 'foolish' tarot would be a wise choice.

-See card images from the Ship of Fools Tarot
+See sample card images from the Ship of Fools Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images